akdovlet/libft/README.md

 know more or less certainly.
 It goes without saying, if a brick should fall on my head on Bronnaya. . ‘

-‘No brick,’ the stranger interrupted imposingly, ‘will ever fall on any\- one’s head just out of the blue.
+‘No brick,’ the stranger interrupted imposingly, ‘will ever fall on any\
+one’s head just out of the blue.
 In this particular case, I assure you, you are not in danger of that at all.
 You will die a different death.’
 ‘Maybe you know what kind precisely?’
-Berlioz inquired with per\- fectly natural irony, getting drawn into an utterly absurd conversation.
+Berlioz inquired with perfectly natural irony, getting drawn into an utterly absurd conversation.

 And will tell me?’